open-guides/og-aws/README.md

 -	Instances in the ALB's target groups have to either have a single, fixed healthcheck port (“EC2 instance”-level healthcheck) or the healthcheck port for a target has to be the same as its application port (“Application instance”-level healthcheck) - you can't configure a per-target healthcheck port that is different than the application port.
 -	ALBs are VPC-only (they are not available in EC2 Classic)
 -	In a target group, if there is no healthy target, all requests are routed to all targets.
 For example, if you point a listener at a target group containing a single service that has a long initialization phase (during which the health checks would fail), requests will reach the service while it is still starting up.
--	If you want to use a self-obtained SSL certificate with a CLB.
-Make sure it's 2048 bits since CLB only s upport 2048 bits SSL certificates.
+-	🔸If you want to use a self-obtained SSL certificate with a ALB.
+Make sure it's 2048 bits since ALB only support 2048 bits SSL certificates.
 [Ongoing discussion](https://forums.aws.amazon.com/thread.jspa?threadID=148783)

 Elastic IPs
 -----------